ONLINE HELP

 Starting the performance profiler

-The performance profiler can be started:
+The performance profiler can be started directly from the WEBDEV editor.

-• The first method will be used in our example.
 To start the performance profiler on the "WW_Optimization" project:

 1. In the ribbon, on the "Project" page, "Audit and performance" group, expand "Analyze performance" and select "Analyze performance".